 Enabled?
 Enables the interface.
-You cannot disable the

-management interface.

-Speed Displays the port speed of the Ethernet card, which is

-usually Autonegotiate.

-Duplex

-Displays the duplex of the Ethernet connection, which is usually Autonegotiate.

-Automatic discovery by DHCP

-Specifies that dynamic host configuration protocol (DHCP) will be used to configure the Ethernet interface.
+You cannot disable the management interface.
+Speed Displays the port speed of the Ethernet card, which is usually Autonegotiate .
+Duplex Displays the duplex of the Ethernet connection, which is usually Autonegotiate .
+Automatic discovery by DHCP Specifies that dynamic host configuration protocol (DHCP) will be used to configure the Ethernet interface.
 (Another system must be the DHCP server.)

-Static

-Specifies that a particular IP address is required for the network interface.
+Static Specifies that a particular IP address is required for the network interface.
 If you select this, you must provide the IP address and subnet mask.

-Dedicated

-Specifies the local and remote IP address for a dedicated network connection between the storage server and another host, for example a dedicated VLAN network or single point-to-point network cable.
+Dedicated Specifies the local and remote IP address for a dedicated network connection between the storage server and another host, for example a dedicated VLAN network or single point-to-point network cable.
 A dedicated network interface is an interface, such as eth2, that has been configured to use a point-to-point connection with a single remote host.
-In this case, it is possible to select an interface that will communicate with the remote replication server.
 All network traffic to and from that server will go via the local dedicated network interface and no other traffic will appear on that interface.

-Dedicated network interfaces can be useful when there may be a large amount of network traffic to and from the local host and you wish to isolate the remote replication traffic to prevent interference with other network traffic such as NFS and CIFS.
+Dedicated network interfaces can be useful when there may be a large amount of network traffic to a specific host and you wish to prevent interference with other network traffic to other hosts.

-See "Remote Replication" on page 46.

 Note: Dedicated interfaces are an advanced option that may require configuration changes to the network infrastructure and on the remote host.
 You should only use dedicated interfaces if they are specifically required.